alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-08-28-jesus-was-no-more-than-a-messenger-of-allah.md

 hijri: Muharram 9, 1442
 date: 2020-08-28
 category: [prophets,sects,fatwas]
-excerpt: Surely, in disbelief are they who say that Allâh is the Messiah, son of Mary.
+summary: Surely, in disbelief are they who say that Allâh is the Messiah, son of Mary.
 group1: true
 locale: en
 lang: en